 Compelling Science, Matured Technology

-Arcus is a high resolution X-ray grating spectrometer mission that was proposed to NASA as a MIDEX in 2016 and selected for a Phase A concept study.
+Arcus is a high resolution X-ray grating spectrometer mission that was proposed to NASA as a MIDEX in 2021.
+It was previously proposed as a MIDEX in 2016 and selected for a Phase A concept study.

 The idea for Arcus originated with the proposed International X-ray Observatory (IXO), which would have had a 4 meter diameter mirror and a large suite of instruments, including X-ray imagers and a high-resolution spectrometer.
 IXO was ranked fourth among large missions in NASA's 2010 Astrophysics Decadal Survey, "New Worlds, New Horizons."
 This ranking reflected the technical, cost, and programmatic uncertainties associated with it at the time that the assessment was undertaken.
 However, the science questions that IXO would have addressed were deemed "high-priority", and it was recommended that NASA initiate "an aggressive program to mature the mission and develop the technology" so that the mission could be realized.